Grapevine Communication and Workplace Communication Methods

 It is human nature for people to gather and express their opinions and to seek information.

 There are many ways to communicate, be it nonverbal communication in business, business communication by email, word of mouth, written or printed communication.
 All methods play an important role in conveying messages.
-Read this nonverbal communication article and barriers to business communication.
+Read this nonverbal communication article and barriers to business communication for more information.

 When communicating sensitive issues in the workplace follow the guidelines below.